 The article explains that a £240,000 project to relay the line, half provided for under the 1974 Railways Act by the Government grant from the Department of Transport would allow the continuation of chemicals like chlorine and caustic soda to continue by rail.

 “ ‘We use 500 tons of chlorine a week,’ said traffic manager Don Johnson.
 ‘Twice a week, 10 wagon trains arrive from Ellesmere Port and the chlorine is discharged at a special unloading facility.’ “

 The delivery of chlorine into the works is described in a Hazardous substance consent application HS/008 applied for in 1992.

 “Liquid chlorine is delivered to the site in shipments of 8-12 28 tonne rail cars every 2-3 days.
 Full tanks awaiting discharge are stored in the North East corner of the works.
 Tankers are shunted normally in blocks of four to the discharge bay daily where they reside until commencing the offloading into two 193 tonne (147 tonne maximum working capacity) bulk storage tanks.
-Chlorine is taken continuosly from the bulk storage vessels for use in the manufacture of phosphorus trichloride, phosphorus oxychloride and an agrochemical intermediate (Ethyl P.C.T.)”
+Chlorine is taken continuously from the bulk storage vessels for use in the manufacture of phosphorus trichloride, phosphorus oxychloride and an agrochemical intermediate (Ethyl P.C.T.)”

 From issue 1 of Albright World 1991 there is a small reference to an incident “The fire in a rail siding at the factory early in December was due to a substantial leak from a rail car containing phosphorus.”
 Rail deliveries of chlorine and phosphorus continued until the mid 1990’s with the last chlorine delivery made in December 1995.